 Did you know?

 A lot of big shots are already doing it: installing a take-back model.
-The possibility to return garments to the retailer, who gives clothes a second life as resources for new items, is gaining popularity.
+The possibility to return garments to the retailer, who gives them a second life as resources for new items, is gaining popularity.
 Retailer and manufacturer are often one and the same company in this story.

 A second big movement is taking place within the peer economy or the sharing economy, where consumers tend to pay for using clothes rather than owning them.
 The rise in clothing libraries, where you can rent clothes, is just one example.
 Initiatives like swishing or swapping clothes are becoming more and more common as well.

 While younger generations daringly invest in completely new business models, well-established brands tend to focus more on closing the loop and collecting clothes.
+The Belgian brand (CAUSA SUI), for instance, not only offers a capsule collection that customers can lease, but also sells their software (called (CRCLR)) to bigger fashion companies.

 TAKE-BACK IS THE NEW BLACK!